 Most of us no longer identify with religion and this has left a spiritual void in our lives.
-Creating an altar, is a small way in which we can reclaim our connection to the divine, creator, God (whatever resonates with you).
+Creating an altar, is a small way in which we can reclaim our connection to the creator, the divine, God (whatever resonates with you).
 Additionally, having an altar provides a sense of comfort and calm, which is vital in our hustle and grind culture.
-Spend a few minutes at your altar each day, breathing quietly, connecting your body, mind, and spirit.
+Over time, you will begin to see the positive effects of how spending a few minutes at your altar each day, breathing quietly has on your body, mind, and soul.

-In many parts of the world, outside of the West, people have altars in their homes and use them as places to meditate, pray, and ask requests for help from their spirits, guides, and ancestors.
-The altar is also a place to express gratitude for the guidance and help that they receive from their Spirit team every single day.
+In many parts of the world, outside of the West, people have altars in their homes and businesses.
+They use them as places to meditate, pray, and ask for help from their spirits, guides, and ancestors.
+The altar is also a place to express gratitude for the guidance and support they receive from their spirit team every single day.

 What is an altar?

 It is a physical space created by gathering objects that bring your intentions to life.
 It's not so much about what you put on your altar.
 It's about the devotion that you bring to it.
-Much like tending to a garden, you are planting the seeds (intentions) that you want to see bloom over the days, weeks, even years ahead.
+Much like tending to a garden, you are planting the seeds (intentions) that you want to see bloom over the coming days, weeks, even years.

 Choose a space for your altar.

 Decide on a place in your home, or outside, where you will place your altar.
 It can be on a fireplace mantlepiece, a bookshelf, windowsill, in your garden, etc. You will want to pick a quiet spot, with a little privacy.
-Once you have chosen a spot, check in and see if this space is appropriate for your needs and feels right.
+Once you have chosen a spot, check in with your higher self by taking a few deep breaths and see if this space feels right for your altar.
 Is it peaceful and quiet?
 Is the energy around your altar bright and welcoming?

 Objects to Place on Your Altar

-*Statues or symbols that represent gods, goddesses and spirit animals.
+*Statues or symbols that represent gods, goddesses and/or spirit animals.